sahelal/Text-Classification/README.md

 # Text-Classification
-Implementing BERT to classify text
+Implementing BERT to classify text on BBC dataset